SF-WDI-LABS/js-data-types/README.md

 ### Closing Thoughts

 For web developers, it's critically important to be able to work with JavaScript objects.
 JavaScript's features are mostly built into objects like `Date`, `Math`, and `document`.
-We'll cover objects in more detail tomorrow.
+We'll cover objects in more detail later.

 The most important things to practice right now are: